comunica/Documentation-Comunica/docs/tutorials/configuration.md

-# Writing a Comunica project configuration
+# Creating a Comunica project configuration

 Before a Comunica instance can be created, a configuration file is needed.